nii-cloud/colony/README.md

 ## Colony-Dispatcher

-Colony-Dispatcher is a proxy to
+Colony-Dispatcher is a proxy that support following features

 * Relay requests to multiple object services (and merge response for clients)
 * Relay requests to a specific object service indicated by URI